SENG330/course/assn3-bdd.md

         AND the list of Devices found in my home

 # Scenario: Booting Home Automation System (Hub)
-2. GIVEN the Home Automation System is functional
+1. GIVEN the Home Automation System is functional
       WHEN I open the app admin interface
         THEN I should see the log of the previous activities

-3. GIVEN the Home Automation System is functional
+2. GIVEN the Home Automation System is functional
       WHEN I add a new device to my system on the Client control THEN the Hub should register this new device to the system.

-4. GIVEN the Home Automation System is functional
+3. GIVEN the Home Automation System is functional
       WHEN I remove a device from my system on the Client Control THEN the Hub should deregister this new device from the system.

 4. GIVEN the Home Automation System is functional
-      WHEN I want to administer
+      WHEN I want to administer my devices
-        THEN the Hub should deregister this new device from the system.
+        THEN the Hub should show the device config screen

 5. GIVEN the Home Automation System is functional
       WHEN the devices of the system are functional